NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Related Work

 \section{Related Work}

 Most prior work on audio-language models has focused on human speech processing.
-For example, models like SpeechGPT~\citep{zhang2023speechgpt}, Speech-LLaMA~\citep{wu2023decoder}, AudioLM~\citep{borsos2023audiolm}, AudioPaLM~\citep{rubenstein2023audiopalm}, AudioGPT~\citep{huang2023audiogpt}, SpiRit-LM~\citep{nguyen2024spiritlm}, and SpeechLM~\citep{zhang2024speechlm} mostly focus on building language models that can perceive and produce human speech.
-Such models may be fine-tuned for downstream bioacoustics tasks requiring expensive computational resources and expertise.
-Instead, our model shows promising generalization to unseen species and tasks.
+Models such as SpeechGPT \citep{zhang2023speechgpt}, Speech-LLaMA \citep{wu2023decoder}, AudioLM \citep{borsos2023audiolm}, AudioPaLM \citep{rubenstein2023audiopalm}, AudioGPT \citep{huang2023audiogpt}, SpiRit-LM \citep{nguyen2024spiritlm}, and SpeechLM \citep{zhang2024speechlm} mostly focus on building language models that can perceive and produce human speech.
+While such models could, in principle, be fine-tuned for bioacoustic tasks, doing so would require significant computational resources and domain expertise.
+Instead, our model shows promising generalization to unseen species and tasks without requiring additional fine-tuning. \looseness=-1

-Recently, more generic language models with audio perception capabilities have been released.
-Pengi~\citep{deshmukh2023pengi} uses an audio encoder and a text encoder mapped onto an LLM to solve audio-to-text tasks.
+Recently, more general language models with audio perception capabilities have emerged.
+Pengi~\citep{deshmukh2023pengi} uses an audio encoder and a text encoder mapped onto an LLM to perform audio-to-text tasks.
 SALMONN~\citep{tang2024salmonn} uses dual audio encoders and integrates Q-Former~\citep{li2023blip2} to improve the handling of speech and general audio inputs.
 Qwen-audio~\citep{chu2023qwenaudio} adopts a multi-task learning approach with the introduction of the Speech Recognition with Timestamp (SRWT) task.
-LTU~\citep{gong2023listen} builds an open-ended question-answer dataset and uses curriculum learning strategies to enhance its generalization capabilities.
-Similar multimodal language models have been proposed for music, such as MU-LLaMA~\citep{liu2023music} and LLark~\citep{gardner2023llark}.
-Recent foundation models such as AVES~\citep{hagiwara2023aves} and BioLingual~\citep{robinson2024transferable} have exhibited notable results on bioacoustic tasks, although their training paradigms and architectures restrict the range of tasks they can address.
+LTU~\citep{gong2023listen} builds an open-ended question-answer dataset and applies curriculum learning strategies to improve generalization.
+Similar multimodal models have been proposed for music, such as MU-LLaMA~\citep{liu2023music} and LLark~\citep{gardner2023llark}.
+While recent foundation models such as AVES~\citep{hagiwara2023aves} and BioLingual~\citep{robinson2024transferable} have demonstrated promising results in bioacoustics, their training paradigms and architectures constrain the range of tasks they can address.